dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 ## Core Gameplay Mechanics

 ### Primary Mechanics

+- **Turn-based movement** and actions with player using limited **Action Points per turn**
+- **Dice rolling for **randomization****
+  - Randomized coordiantes for distress calls
+  - Hazardous encounters (?) - either dice roll or coin flip for determining success
+- **Resource Management**
+  -  Action Points - spendable points that replenish (+2/3) each turn
+    - Used for movement - consumes mech fuel + 1 AP
+    - Used for actions -
+  -  Health - player's physical condition; -health for encounters with zombies/hazards, +health for consuming medkits
+  -  Energy - primary resource
+  -  Fuel - primary resource for movement, reaching 0 before answering all distress calls = loss
+  -  Supplies - consumable items such as food, medkits, fuel,

+  - **Card Decks**
+    -  Event Cards
+      - Draw 1 every turn
+        - random cards that vary between helpful/harmful events that can sometimes present players with a choice or subject them to encounter/experience something they have no choice over.
+    - Rescue Cards
+      - Upon reaching distress call location, draw 1 rescue card to determine type of survivor, the scenario, and any potential benefits or detriments they may add (+supplies/-supplies)
+      -
 <!--
 List and describe the core gameplay mechanics players will engage with.
 Explain how they contribute to the game's challenge and fun.
 -->

+- Movement System
+  - The board is an isometric city grid with X and Y coordinates
+  - Distress Call locations are determined by TWO d6 dice rolls;
+    - 1 roll for X-coordinate
+    - 1 roll for y-coordinate
+  - Player moves are turn-based
+    - Player

 ### Goals and Challenges
 <!--